groupdocs/docs.groupdocs.com/content/annotation-net/release-notes/release-notes-2019/groupdocs.annotation-for-.net-19.1-release-notes.md

     **
     Note:**

-    In order to optimize *GetPages* performance method, we do not check if *PageNumber* or *PageNumbersToConver*t elements < number of document pages, because this is additional computing costs per every *GetPages* method call.
-So, if *PageNumber* or *PageNumbersToConvert* will be > number of document pages, then you will get ArgumentOutOfRange or IndexOutOfRange exception.
-So, you must control this outside GetPages call.
+    {{< alert style="warning" >}}In order to optimize GetPages performance method, we do not check if PageNumber or PageNumbersToConvert elements < number of document pages, because this is additional computing costs per every GetPages method call.
+So, if PageNumber or PageNumbersToConvert will be > number of document pages, then you will get ArgumentOutOfRange or IndexOutOfRange exception.
+So, you must control this outside GetPages call.{{< /alert >}}

     Following example demonstrates how to use *GetPages* method:

     **C#**

+    ```csharp
     using System.Collections.Generic;
     using System.IO;
     using GroupDocs.Annotation.Config;